sid42/ECE356_Project_F21/README.md

         e.g. : country delete -code ZZ

 ### education
-The following commands allow the user to query and update all the education information by country, namely years of schooling
+The following commands allow the user to query and update all the education information by country, namely years of schooling<br />
-Attributes: country_code, country_name, year, gender, years_of_schooling
+Attributes: country_code, country_name, year, gender, years_of_schooling<br />
-NOTE: PK for education: country_code, year, gender
+NOTE: PK for education: country_code, year, gender<br />

     education all -> To show all data present in the education table education get -<attribute> <value> ... -> To show specific information from education table by filtering on given attribute values